torvalds/linux/Documentation/userspace-api/landlock.rst

 Landlock audit events with the ``LANDLOCK_RESTRICT_SELF_LOG_SAME_EXEC_OFF``, ``LANDLOCK_RESTRICT_SELF_LOG_NEW_EXEC_ON``, and ``LANDLOCK_RESTRICT_SELF_LOG_SUBDOMAINS_OFF`` flags passed to sys_landlock_restrict_self().
-See Documentation/admin-guide/LSM/landlock.rst
+These flags control audit record generation.
-for more details on audit.
+Landlock tracepoints are not affected by these flags and always fire when enabled, providing an alternative observability channel for debugging and monitoring.
+See Documentation/admin-guide/LSM/landlock.rst for more details on audit and tracepoints, and Documentation/trace/events-landlock.rst for the complete trace event reference.

 Thread synchronization (ABI < 8)
 --------------------------------